jwulf/Gandelf/README.md

 To log to SEQ, set the `SEQ_URL` environment variable to point to your Seq instance.

+To log to a Websocket, set the `WEBSOCKET_PORT` environment variable to the port value you want to serve on, and make sure to bind that port to an external interface.

 You can also use this to forward logs to a remote GELF log server while retaining locally-accessible logs via the gandelf container's jsonlog.

 See the included `docker-compose.yml` for an example configuration.